April 28: Today in Christian History

 April 28, 1920

-Bolsheviks establish their power in Azerbaijan and will soon promote atheism and hostilities against religion, leading to persecution and suffering among people of all faiths.
+On this day in Christian History, Bolsheviks established their power in Azerbaijan and soon promoted atheism and hostilities against religion, leading to persecution and suffering among people of all faiths.

 April 28, 1939

-Soviets arrest Natalya Ivanovna Sundukova, daughter of a priest, on grounds that she leads a counter-revolutionary church cell in Stalinabad.
-She will be imprisoned and eventually shot for counter-revolutionary activity, dissemination of Christian teaching among prisoners, and refusal to work for the atheist regime.
+On this day in Christian History, Soviets arrested Natalya Ivanovna Sundukova, daughter of a priest, on grounds that she led a counter-revolutionary church cell in Stalinabad.
+She was imprisoned and eventually shot for counter-revolutionary activity, dissemination of Christian teaching among prisoners, and refusal to work for the atheist regime.

 April 28, 1955

-Christian Missionary Alliance pilot Albert Lewis crashes his flying boat in a pass leading into Baliem Valley in what was then Netherlands New Guinea.
+On this day in Christian History, a Christian Missionary Alliance pilot, Albert Lewis crashed his flying boat in a pass leading into Baliem Valley in what was then Netherlands New Guinea.
 Before his untimely death, ten thousand souls had been brought to Christ in part because of his supporting ministry.

 April 28, 1968

-On this day, Popular Nigerian Gospel Preacher and Evangelist Pastor David Ogbueli was born.
+On this day in Christian History, Popular Nigerian Gospel Preacher and Evangelist Pastor David Ogbueli was born.

 April 28, 1973